Table of Contents

 [1] 0.6

-The Rand index is 0.6.
-This matches the value that we calculated by hand.
+The Rand index calculated by the R function is 0.6.
+This confirms the value calculated manually in the previous section.